 - The Add Record dialog box opens.

-You can also use the Record Type drop-down list to filter this list based on record type.
+You can also use the Record Type list to filter this list based on record type.

 We also enable you to edit name servers that you create so you can point any of your domains to another company’s name servers that may hold your DNS zone and manage your records there.